How to Maximize Small Restaurants

 restaurant floor plan

-While there isn’t a magic formula for designing a restaurant floor plan, most restaurants use the following basic commercial layouts:
+While there isn’t a one-size-fits-all formula for designing a restaurant floor plan, most restaurants follow basic commercial layouts, including the following:

 • Storage